By Teachers, For Teachers

 ParaNorman was a little overshadowed this year by box-office hits like Brave, Madagascar 3, and The Lorax.
 However, it was praised by critics for its beautiful stop-motion animation and solid storytelling.
 Now, ParaNorman is getting its due with an Academy Award nomination.

 In the film, a boy with the power to see the dead is forced to stop a witch from destroying his town—and deal with the ridicule of the townsfolk, who dismiss him as a weirdo.
-Use this trailer to get your students thinking and writing about how we treat people who are different, and how our differences can be valuable.
+Use this video writing prompt to get your students thinking and writing about how we treat people who are different, and how our differences can be valuable.

 People in Norman's town think he's strange and creepy because he can talk to dead people.
 Later, it turns out that Norman's weird way of seeing the world might save his whole town!
 Can you come up with another weird power that might be useful one day?
 Write a short story to tell how.